ronfrankhill/repository.tikipeter/README.md

+Sorry to bother you.
+Thank you very much to maintaining and improving Fen.
+I am enjoying it a lot.
+I don't know if you would be able to benefit from this information that l discovered.
+Here's the GitHub link https://github.com/itsToggle/trakt-scraper to investigate.
+Thank you again.

 # Rules for Posting Issues...

 * **ALL** Issues opened **MUST** include a log. **THIS INCLUDES EVEN WHEN A LOG ISN'T NEEDED i.e. A REQUEST FOR A NEW FEATURE.
 NEW ISSUES WITHOUT A LOG ATTACHED WILL BE DELETED, NO EXCEPTIONS.**